sovrynn/ecdo/3-FORECASTING/README.md

 https://github.com/user-attachments/assets/de8d7eff-800f-4030-b428-2667cd46179e

-Past that, there is also exothermic core and temperature anomalies.
+Past that, there are also exothermic core and temperature anomalies.

 # TODO